Certifying the Topology of Quantum Networks: Theory and Experiment

-Conceptually speaking, the scenario of topology certification amounts to the joint test of several mutually exclusive hypotheses.
-This is significantly different from many existing works in quantum information science, where typically only one hypothesis is compared with one null hypothesis \cite{Flammia2011,Yu2022,Saggio2019,Pallister2018,Martinez2021}.
-We also add that the related problem of community detection in classical networks has been intensively discussed \cite{Newman2018,Zachary1977,Girvan2002}, but these approaches do not directly translate to a quantum mechanical formulation.

-In this work, we explore in theory and experiment the resource-efficient hypothesis testing of distinct quantum network configurations.
+We explore in theory and experiment the resource-efficient hypothesis testing of distinct quantum network configurations.
 For this purpose, we devise and implement a protocol that allows us to statistically certify (or falsify) which hypothesis is consistent with the multipartite quantum state of a network.
-Importantly, our different tests are based on a common set of local measurements and are easily implementable.
-In the experiment, we generate six-qubit quantum networks with different multipartite entanglement structures from a flexible, engineered source based on time-multiplexing and feed-forward; different network topologies correspond to different feed-forward sequences in the same physical source.
+This is significantly different from standard hypothesis testing where only one hypothesis is compared with one null hypothesis \cite{Flammia2011,Yu2022,Saggio2019,Pallister2018,Martinez2021}.
+Importantly, our tests are based on a common set of local measurements and are easily implementable.
+In the experiment, we generate six-qubit quantum networks with different multipartite entanglement structures from a flexible, engineered source based on time-multiplexing and feed-forward.
 Our measurements then allow us to determine the generated entanglement configuration with high confidence.
 Finally, we present methods for the topology certification of networks which can also be applied if some nodes are not trusted or some measurement devices are not certified.